Mrfrey14/salesforceDev/How-to-Setup-ESLint-in-IntelliJ.md

     * Click the, "Configuration File" radio button and select the configuration that you have within your project [project path\.eslintrc.js]
     * Click the OK button

+8. ESLint should now be setup in IntelliJ and auto-detect problems in you JS files.